is-leeroy-jenkins/BudgetPy/README.md

 # ![](https://github.com/is-leeroy-jenkins/BudgetPy/blob/master/etc/img/github/openai.png)  Generative AI

-> Vectorization is the process of converting textual data into numerical vectors and is a process that is usually applied once the text is cleaned.
+> - Vectorization is the process of converting textual data into numerical vectors and is a process that is usually applied once the text is cleaned.
-> It can help improve the execution speed and reduce the training time of your code.
-Bubba provides the following vector stores on the OpenAI platform to support environmental data analysis with machine-learning
+> - It can help improve the execution speed and reduce the training time of your code.
+> - BudgetPy provides the following vector stores on the OpenAI platform to support environmental data analysis with machine-learning

 - #### [Federal Appropriations](https://github.com/is-leeroy-jenkins/BudgetPy/blob/master/etc/git/Appropriations.md) - vectorized data set of federal appropriations available for fine-tuning learning models
 - #### [Federal Regulations](https://github.com/is-leeroy-jenkins/BudgetPy/blob/master/etc/git/Regulations.md) - vectorized dat aset of federal, financial regulations available for fine-tuning learning models